Volunteering at the market

 - help vendor load out 6:30pm to 7:45pm

-You may commit to any time frame that works best for you i.e. 1, 2 or 3 months at any point of season or the entire season.
-Anything is possible, we honestly appreciate the hand.
+You may commit to a time frame that works best for you i.e. 3 months at any point of season.

 Special thank you to these community volunteers, in perpetuity, for significant and continuing, contributions to the market.